 Capitol officer who fatally shot Ashli Babbitt reveals identity in first interview

+‘I saved countless lives’: Capitol officer who fatally shot Ashli Babbitt reveals identity

 Lt Michael Byrd breaks silence after death of rioter following racist and violent threats against him in wake of 6 January assault